 - Fondazione Sandretto de Rebaudengo is a vast space for cutting-edge exhibitions, on the site of an old hubcap factory, in the rough San Paolo district.

-- The remains of royal castle, Castello di Rivoli, has been turned into an intriguing art museum that exhibits radical new works in rooms decorated with the original 15th-century murals.
+- The remains of the royal castle, Castello di Rivoli, has been turned into an intriguing art museum that exhibits radical new works in rooms decorated with the original 15th-century murals.

 - The Galleria Civica D’Arte Moderna E Contemporanea, known as the GAM, has a permanent art collection of 20,000 works.